TimvanScherpenzeel/gltf-to-usdz-research/README.md

 # glTF to USDZ research

-Proof of concept of converting glTF to USDZ for AR Quick Look (iOS 12+).
+Research and proof of concept of converting glTF to USDZ for AR Quick Look (iOS 12+).

 ## Reasoning